cvdfoundation/open-images-dataset/README.md

 ## Download Images With Bounding Boxes Annotations

 CVDF hosts image files that have bounding boxes annotations in the Open Images Dataset V4.
 The images are split into train (1,743,042), validation (41,620), and test (125,436) sets.
 The images are rescaled to have at most 1024 pixels on their longest side, while preserving their original aspect-ratio.
 The total size is 561GB.
-The images can be directly downloaded into a local directory from the AWS S3 cloud storage bucket:
+The images can be directly downloaded into a local directory from the CVDF AWS S3 cloud storage bucket:
 ```
 s3://open-images-dataset
 ```
-You can either download the images to a storage bucket or a local directory with the following procedures:
+You can either download the images to a local directory or to your own AWS S3 cloud storage bucket with the following procedures:
 1. install [awscli](https://aws.amazon.com/cli/)
 2. download images for the train set, validation set, test set:
   * aws s3 --no-sign-request sync s3://open-images-dataset/train [target_dir/train] (513GB)